Clark College at Boschma Farms ready for ground breaking

 The communities in and surrounding Ridgefield, Battle Ground, Woodland and Kalama are identified by regional economists as a strong growth region.
 The college’s 2007 Facilities Master Plan identified north Clark County—known to residents as “North County”—as an area where the college could fulfill its mission of providing access to an underserved population.
 The Washington Legislature approved the project concept in 2009.

-Initially, one 70,000-square-foot, state-funded building will be built, with up to five more constructed over the next three or more decades, allowing the college to accommodate the region’s educational and job training needs.
+Initially, one 70,000-square-foot, state-funded building will be built, with up to five more constructed over the next 50 years, allowing the college to accommodate the region’s educational and job training needs.
 College officials are still discussing the types of programs that will be housed at the campus, but have indicated that there is community interest to have manufacturing and technical courses offered as well as health and science labs, professional and career training, and student services.

 The newest satellite campus came to fruition as a result of philanthropic gifts.
-In 2014, as Clark College Foundation was negotiating a land transaction, the Boschma family and Ridgefield East 1 Associates LLC offered a discount on two separate tracts of land.
+In 2014, as Clark College Foundation was negotiating a land transaction, the Boschma family, of Everson, Wash., and Ridgefield East 1 Associates LLC, offered a discount on two separate tracts of land.
 The two land gifts—totaling $3.85 million—became part of the foundation’s fundraising campaign.
 Subsequently, nearly 70 acres of land at a value of $11.6 million was purchased for $7.7 million.

 Once buildings and programs are available, students from Woodland, Kalama, Battle Ground and Ridgefield will choose Clark College Boschma Farms to attain their educational goals, officials at Clark College predict.
 The next closest community college to the north is Lower Community College in Longview, 30 miles from Ridgefield.
 A campus in Ridgefield—part of Clark’s service district—will provide access to an underserved area.